RobertCsordas/cluster_tool/README.md

 ### Running a sweep on multiple GPUs - or multiple nodes

 Use multiple GPUs on a single machine or cluster.
-In case of single machine CUDA_VISIBLE_DEVICES will be set accodingly.

 Append ```-mgpu <number>``` to your starting command.
 For example: